Signs Of Autism During Pregnancy: Causes & Risks 2023

 As we have seen from the research, pregnant women must take care of themselves during pregnancy to reduce the risk factors through such things as:

-• Taking pregnancy vitamins: Certain pregnancy vitamins[15] may help boost the mother’s health while pregnant.
-Folic acid is one pregnancy vitamin that appears to boost the mother’s health prenatally and during early pregnancy.
+- Taking pregnancy vitamins: Certain pregnancy vitamins[15] may help boost the mother’s health while pregnant.
+Folic acid is one pregnancy vitamin that boosts the mother’s health prenatally and during early pregnancy.

 Summary